-Tutorial: Azure Active Directory integration with Zendesk
+Tutorial: Azure Active Directory single sign-on (SSO) integration with Zendesk

-- You can manage your accounts in one central location - the Azure portal.
+- Manage your accounts in one central location - the Azure portal.

-To configure Azure AD integration with Zendesk, you need the following items:
+To get started, you need the following items:

 - An Azure AD subscription.
-If you don't have an Azure AD environment, you can get one-month trial here
+If you don't have a subscription, you can get a free account.

-- Zendesk single sign-on enabled subscription
+- Zendesk single sign-on (SSO) enabled subscription.

-In this tutorial, you configure and test Azure AD single sign-on in a test environment.
+In this tutorial, you configure and test Azure AD SSO in a test environment.

-Zendesk supports SP initiated SSO
+- Zendesk supports SP initiated SSO

-Zendesk supports Automated user provisioning
+- Zendesk supports Automated user provisioning

 Adding Zendesk from the gallery